superDuperCyberTechno/comploy/README.md

  ╚═════╝ ╚═════╝ ╚═╝     ╚═╝╚═╝     ╚══════╝ ╚═════╝    ╚═╝
 comploy: commit and deploy
 ```
 _comploy_ is a Linux-only, simple, web development deployment script written in Bash, made to co-operate with Git.
 The premise is super simple; when set up and executed, _comploy_ will deploy your source code (up to last commit) to your designated server(s).

 It's kinda like an ultra lean [Deployer](https://deployer.org/)...

+It plays nice with [Composer](https://getcomposer.org/) and [Laravel](https://laravel.com/).

 ### Installation
 _comploy_ works on a per-project basis so you need a copy for each of your projects you need to deploy.